j-clawson/car-manual-llm/README.md

 # Car Manual Assistant
-created by James Clawson, Christian Chen, Aryan Gupta and Parnika Chaturvedi @ DataRes UCLA
+note: project originally created by James Clawson, Christian Chen, Aryan Gupta and Parnika Chaturvedi @ DataRes UCLA

 A Docker-based application that processes car manuals (PDFs) and answers questions about them using AI.
 The application also supports analyzing car dashboard images for symbol identification.